History of Libya under Muammar Gaddafi: Political repression and "Green Terror"

 The term "Green Terror" is used to describe campaigns of violence and intimidation against opponents of Gaddafi, particularly in reference to wave of oppression during Libya's cultural revolution, or to the wave of highly publicized hangings of regime opponents that began with the Execution of Al-Sadek Hamed Al-Shuwehdy.
 Dissent was illegal under Law 75 of 1973.
-Reportedly 10 to 20 percent of Libyans worked in surveillance for Gaddafi's Revolutionary Committees, a proportion of informants on par with Saddam Hussein's Iraq or Kim Jong Il's North Korea.
-The surveillance took place in government, in factories, and in the education sector.
+The Revolutionary Committees had been resembling similar systems in totalitarian countries; reportedly, 10 to 20 percent of Libyans worked in surveillance for these committees, a proportion of informants on par with Ba'athist Iraq and Juche Korea, with surveillance taking place in government, in factories, and in the education sector.
+They also posted bounties for the killing of Libyan critics charged with treason abroad.
+Opposition activists were occasionally executed publicly and the executions were rebroadcast on public television channels.

 Following an abortive attempt to replace English foreign language education with Russian, in recent years English has been taught in Libyan schools from a primary level, and students have access to English-language media.
 However, one protester in 2011 described the situation as: "None of us can speak English or French.
 He kept us ignorant and blindfolded".

 According to the 2009 Freedom of the Press Index, Libya was the most censored country in the Middle East and North Africa.
 Prisons were run with little or no documentation of inmate population, and often neglected even such basic data as a prisoner's crime and sentence.